 A Seizure should not be taken lightly.
 The IRS will ultimately pursue seizure of your physical assets.
 Don’t think they won’t.
 Many a newspaper or television show has reported citizens being forced out of their homes after it was sold at an IRS auction, often for as little as half its value.

 When the IRS seizes your assets they want to quickly sell them at auction.
-They often get less than half your assets value, so they often seize everything you own including your home, cars, boats, jewelry, motorcycles, insurance polices, and even your retirement funds.
+They often get less than half your asset value, so they often seize everything you own including your home, cars, boats, jewelry, motorcycles, insurance policies, and even your retirement funds.

 Did you know that you can settle your debt with the IRS for just pennies on the dollar with their Offer in Compromise program?
-The program allows taxpayers to settle with the IRS on tax debt that has been incorrectly assessed or for liabilities they cannot afford to pay.
+This program allows taxpayers to settle with the IRS on tax debt that has been incorrectly assessed as well as liabilities they cannot afford to pay.

 The IRS Code states: “We will accept an Offer in Compromise when it is unlikely that we can collect the full amount owed and the amount you offer reasonably reflects the collection potential…” (Internal Revenue Code section 7122).

-Often it is possible to fully and completely eliminate the taxes you owe – including all penalties and interest – at an enormous discount.
-There is no preset bottom limit that the IRS will accept to settle your debt especially if your offer is done “right.”
+Often it is possible to fully and completely eliminate the taxes you owe – as well as all penalties and interest – at an enormous discount.
+There is no preset bottom limit that the IRS will accept to settle your debt especially if your offer is done by a professional.

-If done correctly your debt may be settled for only 5-15% of what you presently owe.
-The key is to determine the least amount that the IRS will accept from you before you make the offer.
+The IRS may settle your debt for as little as 5-15% of what you presently owe.
+The most important thing is to determine the lowest amount that the IRS will accept before you make the offer.

 If you don’t qualify for the IRS Offer In Compromise program, a Payment Plan may be the way to resolve your problem.
 Setting up a payment plan with the IRS gives you a little more time to pay off your tax debts.

-Unfortunately, penalties and interest will continue to be charged on your outstanding balance as you pay the debt off.
-You are required by law to pay the interest on your tax debt.
-The good news is that there is a chance that we can get your tax penalties removed.
+Unfortunately, the IRS charges penalties and interest as you pay off the debt.
+You must pay the interest on your tax debt.
+Luckily, we may be able to get your tax penalties removed.

-Did you know that you can get out of the tax debt due to the misdeeds or fraud committed by your spouse?
+Did you know that you may have the option to avoid tax penalties if your spouse has committed misdeeds or fraud?
 Innocent Spouse Relief was designed to alleviate unjust situations where one spouse was clearly the victim of fraud perpetrated by their spouse or ex-spouse.